-South Korea introduced its Tax Electronic Invoice System i.e. e-Tax in 2011.
-This is a mandatory e-invoicing requirement alongside the obligation to report e-tax invoices shortly after issuance.
-This requirement means South Korea has a Continuous Transaction Controls (CTC) Reporting obligation.
-The scope of the mandate has been expanded to cover more taxpayers, however the initial workflows and requirements of the mandate have remained relatively stable since 2014.
+South Korea introduced its Electronic Tax Invoice System i.e. e-Tax in 2010.
+Since 2011, this has become a mandatory e-invoicing requirement alongside the obligation to report e-tax invoices shortly after issuance.
+This requirement means South Korea has a continuous transaction controls (CTC) reporting obligation.
+The scope of the mandate has been expanded to cover more taxpayers, however the initial workflows and requirements of the mandate have remained relatively stable.

-Currently, e-invoicing is mandatory for all corporations and for individual taxable persons with a turnover of 0.3 billion KRW (approx. $270,K USD) or more.
+E-invoicing has been mandatory for all corporations since 2011 and for individual taxable persons when exceeding a certain turnover threshold.

-2011: The electronic issuance of VAT invoices and next day reporting became mandatory for all Korean corporate taxpayers.
+January 2011: The electronic issuance of VAT invoices and next day reporting became mandatory for all Korean corporate taxpayers

-2012: In addition to the first category, sole proprietors with a turnover of 1 billion KRW (approx. $ 900,000 USD) and above must issue e-tax invoices.
+January 2012: : In addition to the first category, sole proprietors with a supply value of 1 billion KRW and above must issue e-tax invoices

 As countries around the globe digitize their tax systems to close VAT gaps, our experts continually monitor, interpret and codify these changes into our software, reducing the compliance burden on your tax and IT teams.